proventa/aws-postgresql-demo/docs/blog-etcd_Cluster.md

 The Ignition file will be created in the same directory as the Butane file.
 Now, we can use the Ignition file as the user data specification of our EC2 instances.

 ## Spining Up the etcd Service on EC2 Instances
-You can take use the Ansible Playbook from the [previous blog post](blog-AWS_Ansible_Combo.md) to provision the EC2 instances.
+You can take the Ansible Playbook from the [previous blog post](blog-AWS_Ansible_Combo.md) to provision the EC2 instances.
 However, we need to make some changes to the ```Create EC2 instances``` task.
 Here is the updated task.

 ```yaml
     - name: Create EC2 instances